aws/karpenter-provider-aws/docs/aws/README.md

 Tag the cluster subnets with the required tags for Karpenter auto discovery.

->Note: If you are using a cluster with version 1.18 or below you can skip this step.
+> If you are using a cluster with version 1.18 or below you can skip this step.
 More [detailed here](https://github.com/awslabs/karpenter/issues/404#issuecomment-845283904).

 ```bash